 The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financings as deferred offering costs until such financings are consummated.
 After consummation of the equity financing, these costs are recorded in stockholders' equity (deficit) as a reduction of additional paid-in capital generated as a result of the offering.
-As of September 30, 2015 (unaudited), the Company had recorded \$1,297 of deferred offering costs in contemplation of a probable 2016 equity financing.
-Should the equity financing no longer be considered probable of being consummated, all deferred offering costs will be charged to operating expenses in the statement of operations and comprehensive income (loss).
-As of December 31, 2013 and 2014, the Company had not recorded any deferred offering costs.
+As of December 31, 2015, the Company had recorded \$1,500 of deferred offering costs in contemplation of a probable 2016 equity financing.
+Should the equity financing no longer be considered probable of being consummated, all deferred offering costs will be charged to operating expenses in the statement of operations and comprehensive loss.
+As of December 31, 2014, the Company had not recorded any deferred offering costs.